 The following medications are usually prescribed:

-3. Antibiotics (tablets or injections): "Erythromycin", "Amoxicillin", "Azithromycin".
+3. Antibiotics (tablets or injections): Erythromycin, Amoxicillin, Azithromycin.

-Treatment with gymnastics, massage and inhalation
+Treatment with gymnastics, massage and inhalations

 Traditional medicine recipes